gregorsemrl/NSO3Day/README.md

 # NSO 3 Day Custom Course

-Hello!
+Hello and welcome!
 This repository contains initial environment setup for the 3 day NSO custom training.

 It includes the running instance of NSO with the pre-populated database and NEDs required to spin up the NSO public sandbox environment ready for the custom course.